StyraInc/vscode-styra/CONTRIBUTING.md

 ## Publish to VSCode marketplace

-Usually you just run `vsce publish minor`.
+Usually you just run `npx --yes @vscode/vsce publish minor`.
 The last arg may also be `major` or `patch`, as appropriate.
 Any of those choices will auto-increment your version number.
 You may also provide a fixed, specific version number if desired.
 That takes a minute or so to bundle and ship a new package off to the VSCode marketplace.